lavoiesl/dotfiles-builder/README.md

   * Determine best $EDITOR/$VISUAL
   * etc.

-The goal is to optimize `.bashrc` to only include what works.
+The goal is to optimize `.bashrc` to only include what works for this specific computer.

-Expensive checks can be done like looping through a lot of choices of even doing a `locate my-program` because the `.bashrc` is compiled once, not everytime you start a new shell.
+Expensive checks can be done like looping through a lot of choices or even doing a `locate my-program` because the `.bashrc` is compiled once, not everytime you start a new shell.

 If your current shell is zsh, it will generate a `.zshrc`